How to Build and Manage Your Poker Bankroll for Long-Term Success

 For cash games, a common recommendation is to have 20-30 buy-ins for the stakes you’re playing.
 For example, if you’re playing $1/$2 NLHE, having a bankroll of at least $4,000 to $6,000 provides a comfortable cushion for handling variance.

-For multi-table tournaments (MTTs), it’s recommended to have 100 buy-ins, due to the high variance associated with tournaments.
+For multi-table strategy tournaments (MTTs), it’s recommended to have 100 buy-ins, due to the high variance associated with tournaments.
 This ensures you can withstand losing streaks without busting.

 Separate Your Poker Bankroll from Personal Finances: